epinna/weevely3/README.md

-Weevely
+Weevely3
 =======

-> This is a complete rewrite of Weevely, and currently is a beta version.
+> Weevely3 is a complete rewrite of [Weevely](https://github.com/epinna/Weevely), the web shell for penetration testing included in [Kali](http://www.kali.org/) and [BackBox](http://www.kali.org/) Linux

-> Any module ported from the old version get close the first stable release.
-Any help is appreciated.
-Read below for further information.
+> This is project is still in a beta version, and a lot of features are currently missing.

+> If you are a developer or a curious user and desire to contribute, you can to start reading the tutorial [Developing a new module ](https://github.com/epinna/weevely3/wiki/developing-a-new-module) and the [TODO list](https://github.com/epinna/weevely3/issues/1).

 Weevely is a PHP web shell that provides a weaponized telnet-like interface to administrate a remote web access.

-Its modules extends the terminal providing a layer to interact to the target to administrate a web account, audit the target security, pivot deeper in the target network, and much more.
-It is an essential tool for web application post exploitation and access maintaining, even with heavily restricted remote environments.
+It is a swiss army knife to administrate a web account, even in restricted remote environments.
+It is an essential tool for web application post exploitation and access maintaining, can be used to audit target security, pivot deeper in the target network, and much more.

+**The modular framework**

+Weevely modules extends the terminal providing a layer to interact to the target.

 The modules feature:

-* Weaponized Shell/PHP network console
+* Weaponized Shell/PHP telnet-like network terminal
 * Common server misconfigurations auditing
 * SQL console pivoting on target network
 * HTTP traffic proxy through target